 - (a) Roof eaves above pedestrian walkways must be guttered to promote a pedestrian friendly environment.
 Plastic gutters are prohibited. - (b) Roof types and roofing materials must be consistent with the architectural style of the building. - (c) Flat roofs shall be screened from adjacent properties and streets with decorative parapets.
 The maximum height of the parapet wall shall be six feet in height or sufficient height to screen all roof mounted equipment, whichever is greater, measured from the top of the roof deck to the top of the parapet wall.
-Exception to the height requirements shall be pursuant to Section 4.3.4(J)(3). - (d) Roof mounted electrical, mechanical, air conditioning, and communication equipment shall be completely screened from adjacent properties and streets. - (e) Rooftop terraces and uses are regulated in 4.4.13(C)(4)(h). - (ef) Prohibitions. - 1.
-Flat asphalt shingles.
+Exception to the height requirements shall be pursuant to Section 4.3.4(J)(3).

+- (d) Roof mounted electrical, mechanical, air conditioning, and communication equipment shall be completely screened from adjacent properties and streets. - (e) Rooftop terraces and uses are regulated in 4.4.13(C)(4)(h).

+(e)(f) Prohibitions.

+- 1. Flat asphalt shingles.
 Architectural 3-tab asphalt shingles with a minimum 30-year warranty are permitted. - 2.
+Plastic gutters.

-Plastic gutters. - (7) Elements.
+(7) Elements.

 - (a) Cornices and moldings shall extend a minimum of two inches from the surface plane of the building wall.
 Cornices and moldings are continuous façade elements and may not be covered by awnings or signs.
 Significant architectural elements such as columns, pilasters, and towers may interrupt moldings. - (b) Arcades, porches, trellises, loggias and balconies. - 1.
 Materials for arcades, porches, trellises, loggias and balconies shall be consistent with the architectural style of the principal building. - 2.
 The spacing between columns, pillars, and posts shall have a height to width or width to height ratio of 1:1, 2:1, or 2:3 and shall be consistent with the building's architectural style.
 The maximum spacing between columns, from centerline to centerline shall be 24 feet. - 3.
 Columns, pillars and posts shall be appropriate for the architectural style of the building.
 Masonry columns or pillars shall be a minimum of 12 inches in width or depth.
 Wood posts shall be a minimum six inches in size, width, or depth. - 4.
 Arches over columns that are part of an arcade shall have no less than 8 inches in depth. - (c) Awnings shall be consistent with the building's architecture and façade opening shape.
 Awnings shall project a minimum of three feet from the building facade.
 Except for curved awnings, all awnings shall be sloped 15 to 35 degrees from the horizontal plane.
 Valances shall be no more than 12 inches long.
 Internally illuminated or plastic awnings are prohibited.
-Any names or logos printed on awnings shall be counted as square footage against the overall permitted signage. - (d) In the absence of a building façade, a A streetwall is required along both Primary and Secondary Streets where there is no building frontage.
-Streetwalls located within the front setback shall be three feet to three four feet, six inches in height and streetwalls located in line with the a building façade shall be three feet to six feet in height. or the front setback.
-Streetwalls shall be composed of either an opaque wall of the same material and color as the building, a metal or wood capped rail fence, or of a continuous, maintained hedge.
-In addition, one shade tree per 30 lineal feet, uniformly spaced, shall be installed along the length the streetwall. - (e) Chain link fences are prohibited except within sites containing outdoor recreation uses or facilities such as baseball, tennis, racquetball, etc. in which case they must be appropriately screened with landscaping pursuant to Section 4.6.16. - (f) A maximum of four base wall colors shall be used for each building, except as required for artworks or murals as approved by the Site Plan Review and Appearance Board or Historic Preservation Board.
+Any names or logos printed on awnings shall be counted as square footage against the overall permitted signage. - (d) A streetwall is required along both Primary and Secondary Streets where there is no building frontage as follows: - 1.
+Streetwalls located within the front setback shall be three feet to four feet in height. - 2. , and sStreetwalls located in line with a building façade shall be three to six feet in height.